Mikopet/homeworks/red_acre/README.md

 However, the plan was very simple.
 Two separate pods.
 Yes, it would be easier to go within one pod, but thats not very good, isn't it? :-)

+I encountered a few problems with running k8s on this PC I have, because on windows thats a pain.
+After that I tried to make an EKS cluster...
+...but hell, AWS was not able to create the nodegroup or the fargate profile too, god knows why.

+So I ran out of time any way...